 Not hiring a real estate agent or Realtor to assist you with your home search comes with disadvantages and risks.

-You have to be constantly on the ball, keeping a lookout for properties and arranging a time with sellers to visit them.
+You have to be constantly on the ball, keeping an eye out for properties and arranging visits with sellers.

 You’ll also have to navigate the world of mortgages (from the mortgage basics to possibly buying points to bring down your rate) without an agent to serve as a sounding board or offer a second opinion.

-Agents are experienced in helping to point to hidden flaws in the property or transaction.
+Agents are experienced in identifying hidden flaws in the property or transaction.

-If you don’t have a real estate agent in your corner to help research the proper bid price, you may risk paying more than you need to on the home — which may work out to more money spent.
+If you don’t have a real estate agent in your corner to help research the best bid price, you risk paying more than you need to on your new home, which may result in more money spent.

 Agents have access to information that’s not necessarily online, thanks to their connections with other real estate agents, inspectors, etc.